 If you’re anything like us, you’ve probably searched “cafés near me”, “Brisbane coffee shops” or, maybe even “Brisbane 24hr coffee delivery” plenty of times.
-When your search loaded, did your eyes go straight to the first few results?
-Or, did you scroll through several pages in case the best result was hiding all the way back on page 9?
+When your search loaded, did you scroll through several pages in case the best result was hiding all the way back on page 9?
 Didn’t think so.

 Whether you realise it or not, the first few search results appear in that order for a very good reason.
 They appear because those businesses are using local SEO methods to leverage their search results.

 At BeKonstructive, we use local SEO techniques when creating content for our clients.
-Below, we give you a run down of what local SEO is, how it works and why your bricks and mortar business needs to start using it.
+Below, we give you a run down of what local SEO is, how it works, and some practical things you can do to to improve your local SEO strategy.